Transiting with kids made easier with ride-on kids luggage

 Multiple Transportation Methods: Most ride-on luggage comes with carrying straps plus a detachable pull strap in the event you’ll need to store the suitcase or pull a tired toddler, but it’s best to check and see if these are included in the design.

-Best Overall Ride-On Kids Luggage
+Best Kids Ride on Luggage

 Why We Love It: The Trunki Ride-On Suitcase has built a reputation for quality and reliability, and your bub can use this from toddlerhood through elementary age.
 It has a simple, sturdy design with many colorful, vibrant designs to suit almost any child’s individual taste.

 The Trunki suitcase has a hard, lightweight outer shell that can be securely closed with a patented all-plastic catch.
-A comfortable saddle is built into the top, along with hand grips for added safety while your bub is scooting around.
+A comfortable saddle is built into the top, along with hand grips for added safety while your toddler is scooting around.
 A multifunction strap allows you to pull your little one or pick the entire Trunki up and sprint to your next gate if necessary.

 The Trunki children’s ride-on luggage also has generous room for storage and soft rubber lining around the edges to prevent little fingers from getting pinched.
 An internal pocket keeps smaller toys and other items from rolling loosely around, and elastic straps work well to secure a stuffed animal or three.